 The EACC is a member of the Federation of British Historic Vehicle Clubs (FBHVC).
 The FBHVC monitors both domestic and European legislation, on the look-out for anything that could have an adverse effect on using our vehicles.
-While that’s probably the mainstay of the FBHVC’s activities, it also helps clubs in many other ways; for example, the Federation was a great help to us in formulating our Child Protection Policy.

 The EACC is approved by DVLA for the validation of V765 forms.
 These are the forms you use in the UK to re-register an old vehicle while retaining its original registration mark.
 The EACC can also issue dating certificates for registering machines with an ‘age-related’ registration mark.
 For more information about what this all means—have a look at our Registrations page.